AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

   chart.bar(data);
 ```

-You can predefine these settings in theme and use it anytime you want.
+You can predefine these settings in a theme and use it anytime you want.
 Below is the snippet of variable that contains AnyChart theme.

 ```
   // create variable for custom theme